Liatmoss/goldenShoe/README.md

 I want to have some shoes displayed on the homepage

 As a customer,
-So that I can search for what I want,
-I want to be able to search for a particular shoe

-As a customer,
 So that I can buy shoes,
 I want to be able to add shoes to my basket